-If you got a chance to travel to Turkey, chances are you’ve probably visited Istanbul already.
-If you haven’t, Istanbul will likely be the first city on your bucket list to see in the country.
+If you got a chance to travel to Turkey, chances are you've probably visited Istanbul already.
+If you haven't, Istanbul will likely be the first city on your bucket list to see in the country.
+The infrastructure in the city is top-notch, and you can easily find Istanbul travel guide resources anywhere online.
 And now you may wonder what other cities in Turkey are worth visiting outside Istanbul, so this post is the answer to your question.

 In this post, I'm collaborating with a few fellow travel bloggers to present some alternative destinations to visit in Turkey outside Istanbul.
 After all, Istanbul is probably a must-visit city in Turkey among others, but there are also plenty of things to see and experience elsewhere.

 So, what are the top 10 cities to visit in Turkey outside Istanbul?

 Traveling in Turkey is totally doable even when you do it without joining a tour.
 Most of the big cities in Turkey already have a well-maintained infrastructure that makes getting around the city relatively easy.

 Public transportation in the big cities like Izmir or Ankara is also well-connected, making it more convenient for you to travel around the city on a budget.

 For inter-city travel in Turkey, you also have a few options, including by bus, ferry boat or train.
 And if you have limited time to travel, you can also find many flight options to travel from one city to the other, whether it is through their national carrier, Turkish Airlines, or some local budget airlines like Pegasus or Anadolu Jet.